jr3911/ios-structs-classes-lab/README.md

 ```

 What will the value of `charles.homePlanet` be after the above code run?
 What about the value of `charlesFromJupiter.homePlanet`?
 Why?

+'charles.homePlanet' will still be "Pluto" because it has not been altered.
+'charlesFromJupiter.homePlanet' will be "Jupiter" because it has been reassigned.

 ## Question 5